HEDGE-IoT Open Call for SMEs and Innovators

 Evaluation Criteria

-Each proposal will be assessed based on the following principles:
+Each proposal has been assessed based on the following principles:

 Excellence